ThibaultFriedrich/install/README.md

-# install
+# install-workstation

-Tutorials to install and setup operating systems
+Tutorials to install and setup operating systems for workstations

 ## systems